 The authorized capital of Pembina consists of an unlimited number of Common Shares, a number of Class A Preferred Shares, issuable in series, not to exceed twenty percent of the number of issued and outstanding Common Shares at the time of issuance of any Class A Preferred Shares, and an unlimited number of Class B Preferred Shares (the "Internal Preferred Shares").
-As of December 31, 2013, there were approximately 315.2 million Common Shares outstanding, approximately 4.2 million Common Shares issuable pursuant to outstanding options under the Option Plan, approximately 10.5 million Common Shares reserved for issuance pursuant to the Series C Convertible Debentures, approximately 5.8 million Common Shares reserved for issuance pursuant to the Series F Convertible Debentures, 10 million Series 1 Class A Preferred Shares outstanding, 6 million Series 3 Class A Preferred Shares outstanding and 101.4 million Internal Preferred Shares outstanding (all of which Internal Preferred Shares are owned by Pembina's wholly-owned subsidiary, Alberta Oil Sands Pipeline Ltd.).
-In addition, after completion of its bought deal offering on January 16, 2014, Pembina had issued and outstanding 10 million Series 5 Class A Preferred Shares.
+As of December 31, 2014, there were approximately 338 million Common Shares outstanding, approximately 9 million Common Shares issuable pursuant to outstanding options under the Option Plan, approximately 8 million Common Shares reserved for issuance pursuant to the Series C Convertible Debentures, less than 1 million Common Shares reserved for issuance pursuant to the Series E Convertible Debentures, approximately 5 million Common Shares reserved for issuance pursuant to the Series F Convertible Debentures, 10 million Series 1 Class A Preferred Shares outstanding, 6 million Series 3 Class A Preferred Shares outstanding, 10 million Series 7 Class A Preferred Shares outstanding and 101.4 million Internal Preferred Shares outstanding (all of which Internal Preferred Shares are owned by Pembina's wholly-owned subsidiary, Alberta Oil Sands Pipeline Ltd.).

-The following is a summary of the rights, privileges, restrictions and conditions attaching to the Common Shares, the Series 1, Series 3 and Series 5 Class A Preferred Shares, and the Internal Preferred Shares.
+The following is a summary of the rights, privileges, restrictions and conditions attaching to the Common Shares, the Series 1, Series 3, Series 5, and Series 7 Class A Preferred Shares, and the Internal Preferred Shares.